By Riley Chen 1 min read

 1. Deep Stacking and Its Strategic Implications

 In high stakes games, stacks often exceed 100 big blinds, sometimes reaching 300 or more.
 Deep stacks fundamentally alter strategic considerations.
-For example, with 200 big blinds, the implied odds to set-mine (playing small pairs with the hope of hitting a set on the flop) increase substantially, incentivising more speculative plays.
+For example, with 200 big blinds, the implied odds to set-mine (playing small pairs with the hope of hitting a set on The Flop) increase substantially, incentivising more speculative plays.

 Deep stacks also heighten the importance of pot odds calculations, as players are more willing to commit chips over multiple streets.
 For instance, with a 200-bb stack, a player may be willing to call a $10,000 bet on the flop if the implied odds justify the call, knowing the potential to win a multi-hundred thousand dollar pot.